Yashraaj2002/SQL-Data-Analyst-Portfolio-Project/README.md

 ## 🧠 Key Analytical Techniques Used

+## 🔍 Part 1: Exploratory Data Analysis (EDA)

+This section focuses on uncovering initial patterns, trends, and summary insights from the data using foundational SQL techniques.

+### 1️⃣ Database Exploration
+- Explored the overall structure of the database.
+- Identified all tables and their relationships using schema inspection queries.
+- Reviewed columns, data types, and constraints to understand the dataset context.

+### 2️⃣ Dimensions Exploration
+- Focused on analyzing dimension tables (e.g., Customers, Products, Categories).
+- Verified the uniqueness and completeness of primary key columns.
+- Checked for hierarchical or categorical groupings used for segmentation.

+### 3️⃣ Date Range Exploration
+- Determined the earliest and latest dates available in transactional or event-based tables.
+- Helped define the time span of data availability for accurate trend analysis.
+- Identified gaps or irregularities in temporal data.

+### 4️⃣ Measures Exploration (Key Metrics)
+- Calculated key aggregated values such as totals, averages, and counts.
+- Provided quick insights into volume and central tendencies of business activities.
+- Useful for detecting high-level patterns and anomalies.

+### 5️⃣ Magnitude Analysis
+- Quantified and grouped data across dimensions such as region, category, and customer type.
+- Helped understand which segments contribute most to key measures like sales or quantity.
+- Used `GROUP BY`, `ORDER BY`, and aggregate functions (`SUM()`, `COUNT()`, `AVG()`).

+### 6️⃣ Ranking Analysis
+- Ranked entities such as products or customers by performance metrics like sales or frequency.
+- Identified top performers and underperformers.
+- Applied window functions like `RANK()`, `DENSE_RANK()`, and `ROW_NUMBER()` for detailed sorting.

+## 📈 Part 2: Advanced Analytics

+This section includes deep-dive analyses designed to answer strategic business questions, track KPIs, and produce detailed performance reports.

+Advanced analytics includes:

 ### 1️⃣ Change Over Time
 - Analyzed how a measure (e.g. sales, orders) evolves over time.
 - Used to identify trends, patterns, and seasonality in the business.